 Newborn Sounds Congested but No Mucus in Their Nose

-Babies are obligate nose breathers and don’t know how to breathe through their mouths unless they’re crying.
-This means their tiny noses are getting a constant workout, and any signs of stuffiness will really stand out.
+If you're lying awake at 3 a.m. listening to that snuffly little breathing, we know that worry.
+Babies are obligate nose breathers and don't know how to breathe through their mouths unless they're crying.
+Those tiny noses are getting a constant workout, so any bit of stuffiness stands out fast.

-The good news is that if your newborn sounds congested but there’s no mucus in their nose, they’re probably not sick.
-The culprit is more likely dry air, irritants, or simply the fact that their noses are so tiny!
+The good news, mama: if your newborn sounds congested but there's no mucus in their nose, they're probably not sick.
+The culprit is usually dry air, irritants, or simply how tiny their noses still are.

 Can a Baby Be Congested Without Mucus?

-As your newborn’s nasal passages are just 2mm wide, a little irritation, clear mucus, or swelling can easily cause blockages.
-This means they can sound congested without having a cold or flu and all the yellow/green snot that comes with it.
+Yes.
+Your newborn's nasal passages are just 2 mm wide, so a little irritation, clear mucus, or swelling can easily cause blockages.
+That's why they can sound congested without having a cold, and without the yellow-green snot that comes with one.

 You can tell that your baby is congested by looking out for these symptoms:

 Congestion in newborns is normal and usually harmless.
-However, as it’s a problem associated with your little one’s breathing, it’s important to be aware of the following warning signs.
-You must seek medical advice urgently if your baby:
+It's still about breathing, though, so keep an eye on the warning signs below.
+Seek medical advice urgently if your baby:

-• Has difficulty breathing.
-Signs include nostril flaring, blue lips, short, fast breaths, and chest retractions.
-This is where their chest sucks in around their ribs or collarbone with each breath.
+- Has difficulty breathing.
+Signs include nostril flaring, blue lips, short fast breaths, and chest retractions (the chest sucking in around the ribs or collarbone with each breath).

 What Causes Newborn Congestion Without Mucus?

-Once you’re confident your baby’s not sick, it’s time to look at what else could be causing their stuffy nose.
+Once you're confident your baby's not sick, it's time to look at what else could be causing that stuffy nose.

 Here are the most likely reasons: